rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-3/assignment.md

 ### **Instructions**:
 1. Replace the stub functions in `registerUser` and `signInUser` with functionality to save user data to localStorage.
 2. Validate user credentials on the login page using mock data.

+Be sure to implement controlled forms for the login and register pages.
+Then save the data to localStorage using the utility functions.

 ### **Git Commit**:
 ```bash